nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 Click on the Application Swagger interface, then under `Financing Service Admin`:
-1. Expand the `Add Financing Service Info` endpoint.
+1. Expand the `Add Financing Service Key` endpoint.
 2. Click on the "Try it out" button.
 3. Enter a `client_id` into the text box.
 4. Click on the "Execute" button.